evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - [**Automatic Lane Change (ALC)**](../../../../technology/driverassistance/automatedlanechange/)

+### Sensors & Cameras

+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
+Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Safety

+The Audi Q4 45 e-tron quattro is equipped with multiple airbags to ensure occupant protection in the event of a collision.
+The airbag system includes:

+- Front airbags for the driver and front passenger
+- Side curtain airbags for both the first and second rows
+- Side airbags for the driver and front passenger
+- Side airbags for the second-row passengers
+- A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

+Additionally, the front seatbelts are equipped with pretensioners that tighten automatically during a collision to minimize injury risk.

 {{<evkxdisplayaddarticle />}}